Trump Drops ‘Mother Of All Bombs’ On ISIS In Afghanistan, First Time ‘MOAB’ Has Been Used In Combat

 President Donald Trump just dropped the “Mother of all Bombs” on a network of ISIS caves in Afghanistan.
 The “MOAB” has never before been used in combat.
 It is the largest and most powerful non-nuclear weapon possessed by the United States.

 The MOAB printed on the side of the Mother of all Bombs officially stands for “Massive Ordnance Air Bust.”
 MOAB is a GPS-guided GBU-43 bomb.
 The non-nuclear bomb dropped on ISIS caves in Afghanistan weighs in at a massive 21,600 pounds and is 30 feet long.
+The Tomahawk cruise missiles which were dropped on a Syrian air base last week after the chemical weapons attack on civilians weighed only about 1,000 pounds each.

 During a brief press conference, Trump administration press secretary Sean Spicer deemed MOAB to be an “accurately delivered weapon,” the Daily Mail reports.